Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our expert guide to the best USMLE prep courses and study materials

-The USMLE is a series of three grueling, high-stakes exams, and your career as a doctor turns on passing each step.
+The USMLE is a series of grueling, high-stakes exams, and your career as a doctor rides on nailing each step.
+In fact, your Step 1 score (soon to be pass/fail) often determines your residency match.
 As such, choosing the right prep course for your USMLE studies can often be a make or break decision, and aspiring physicians shouldn’t leave anything to chance.
-In order to help you make a more informed decision on which prep course is right for you, our team of test prep experts has reviewed just about every USMLE prep course on the market and ranked the best ones here.
+In order to help you make a more informed decision on which prep course is right for you, our team of experts has reviewed just about every USMLE prep course on the market and ranked the best ones here.

-Kaplan takes our Editor’s Choice designation for a host of reasons.
-With hundreds of hours of live class time, on demand video lessons, thousands of exam-like practice questions in their Qbank, and first rate textbooks, their USMLE prep package as a whole is simply unrivaled.
+With hundreds of hours of live class time, on demand video lessons, thousands of exam-like practice questions in their Qbank, and first rate textbooks, Kaplan’s USMLE prep package is one of the best in the game.
 From a high level view, the course curriculum is neatly organized by USMLE topic, and Kaplan provides a clear-as-day study plan to guide you through all of the essential study material in the most efficient manner.
 In addition, the Kaplan curriculum has a certain cohesiveness and natural flow to it that you simply don’t get with other courses.

 Their core lesson work, offered through both the live classes and on demand video lessons, is curated by some extremely well-respected faculty members, and it shows.
 Kaplan does a masterful job distilling an enormous amount of study material down to a reasonable amount, making it easy to comprehend and retain.
 More on the live classes below, but these virtual classroom sessions are a particular highlight of the course.